JaredBrown1/Sprint-Challenge--Computer-Architecture/README.md

 ## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**
+**Read these instructions carefully Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This is an individual assessment.
 All work must be your own.
 Your challenge